istio/community/WORKING-GROUP-PROCESSES.md

 * **Prepare a Roadmap**.
 Create a preliminary 3 month roadmap for what the working group would focus on.

 * **Send an Email**.
-Write up an email with your charter, nominated leads, and roadmap, and send it to [istio-steering@](mailto:istio-steering@googlegroups.com).
-The steering working group will evaluate the request and decide whether the working group should be formed, whether it should be merely a subgroup of an existing working group, or whether it should be subsumed by an existing working group.
+Write up an email with your charter, nominated leads, and roadmap, and send it to [istio-tech-oversight@](mailto:istio-tech-oversight@googlegroups.com).
+The technical oversight committee will evaluate the request and decide whether the working group should be formed, whether it should be merely a subgroup of an existing working group, or whether it should be subsumed by an existing working group.

 ## Setting up a working group

-Once approval has been granted by the steering group to form a working group, the working group leads need to take a few steps to establish the working group:
+Once approval has been granted by the technical oversight committee to form a working group, the working group leads need to take a few steps to establish the working group:

 * **Create a Google Drive Folder**.
 Create a folder to hold your working group documents within this parent